ericmaniraguha/deep_learning_PyTorch/README.md

 This repository contains the code and materials for the Deep Learning with PyTorch course, leveraged from the YouTube tutorial "PyTorch for Deep Learning & Machine Learning – Full Course" by Daniel Bourke from freecodecamp.org.
 This course is designed to provide a comprehensive introduction to deep learning using the PyTorch framework.

 ## Course Overview
+In this course, we will dive into the world of deep learning and explore various concepts and techniques using PyTorch.
+The course is structured as follows:

 1. In this course, we will dive into the world of deep learning and explore various concepts and techniques using PyTorch.
 The course is structured as follows:
 Introduction to Deep Learning: We begin with an introduction to deep learning, understanding its applications, and the basic components of a neural network.